A Core Model for Choreographic Programming: References

+In the Appendix, we formally present an embedding of CC into the choreography model from~\cite{CM13}, which we refer to in this work as Channel Choreographies (ChC).
+ChC is a very rich choreography language designed to be projected to a variant of the session-typed $\pi$-calculus~\cite{BCDLDY08}, which we refer to as Channel Processes (ChP).
+Communications in ChP are based on channels, instead of process names as in SP.
+This layer of indirection means that a process performing an I/O action does not know \newtext which other process it is going to communicate with, \oldtext and that there can be race conditions on the usage of channels.
+ChC comes with a typing discipline for checking that the usage of channels specified in a choreography does not cause errors in the process code generated by EPP.
+In particular, we show that our embedding always yields well-typed and projectable ChC choreographies.

-Differently from MC, other choreography languages typically use channel-based communications (as in the $\pi$-calculus~\cite{SW01}).
-Communications via process references as in MC can be easily encoded by assigning a dedicated channel to each pair of processes.
-For example, the calculus in~\cite{CM13}, which we refer to as Channel Choreographies (CC), features an EPP targeting the session-based $\pi$-calculus~\cite{BCDLDY08}; CC is a fully-fledged calculus aimed at real-world application, and it has been implemented as a choreographic programming framework (the Chor language~\cite{chor:website}).
-Our formal translation from MC to CC (given in Appendix~\ref{app:translation}) shows that some primitives of CC are not needed to achieve Turing completeness, including: asynchronous communications, creation of sessions and processes, channel mobility, parameterised recursive definitions, arbitrary local computation, unbounded memory cells at processes, multiparty sessions.
-While these primitives are useful in practice, they come at the cost of making the formal treatment of CC very technically involved.
-In particular, CC (and its implementation Chor) requires a sophisticated type system, linearity analysis, and definition of EPP to ensure the correctness of projected processes.
-All these features are not needed in MC.
-Using our encoding from MC to CC, we can repeat the argument in \S~\ref{sec:sound} to characterise a fragment of the session-based $\pi$-calculus from~\cite{BCDLDY08} that contains only deadlock-free terms and is Turing complete.
-CC has also been translated to the Jolie programming language~\cite{saveriostuff,MGZ14}, whence our reasoning also applied to the latter and, in general, service-oriented languages based on message correlation.
+\paragraph{Channel Choreographies} Our formal translation from CC to ChC shows that many primitives of ChC are not needed to achieve Turing completeness, including: asynchronous communications, creation of sessions and processes, channel mobility, parameterised recursive definitions, arbitrary local computation, unbounded memory cells at processes, and multiparty sessions.
+While useful in practice, these primitives come at the cost of making the formal treatment of ChC technically involved.
+In particular, ChC (as well as its implementation Chor) requires a sophisticated type system, linearity analysis, and definition of EPP to ensure correctness of projected processes.
+These features are not needed in CC.